triphora/old-website/root/packwiz/README.md

 **Legend:**
 * *Yes* - The mod is always downloaded.
 * *Optional* - The mod is only downloaded if you check the box to, or if you pass the `-g` argument.
-* *No* - This mod conflicts with another included in the pack, and therefore is not included in that pack.
+* *No* - This mod conflicts with another included mod, and therefore is not included there.

 | Mod Name                                                                                                           | Sodium   | OptiFine | Comment                                                                                                              |
 |--------------------------------------------------------------------------------------------------------------------|----------|----------|----------------------------------------------------------------------------------------------------------------------|